Makalu

 Easiest routesnow/ice climb

-Makalu[2] (Nepali: मकालु हिमाल, romanized: Makālu himāl; Chinese: 馬卡魯峰; pinyin: Mǎkǎlǔ fēng) is the fifth highest mountain in the world at 8,481 metres (27,825 ft).
-It is located in the Mahalangur Himalayas 19 km (12 mi) southeast of Mount Everest, in Nepal.
-One of the eight-thousanders, Makalu is an isolated peak in the shape of a four-sided pyramid.
+Makalu[2] (Nepali: मकालु हिमाल, romanized: Makālu himāl; Chinese: 马卡鲁峰; pinyin: Mǎkǎlǔ Fēng) is the fifth-highest mountain on Earth, with a summit at an elevation of 8,485 metres (27,838 ft) AMSL.
+It is located in the Mahalangur Himalayas 19 km (12 mi) southeast of Mount Everest, on the ChinaNepal border.
+One of the eight-thousanders, Makalu is an isolated peak shaped as a four-sided pyramid.

 Climbing history

 The first climb on Makalu was made by an American team led by Riley Keegan in the spring of 1954.
 The expedition was composed of Sierra Club members including Bill Long and Allen Steck, and was called the California Himalayan Expedition to Makalu.[3]
-They attempted the southeast ridge but were turned back at 7,100 metres (23,300 ft) by a constant barrage of storms.
+They attempted the southeast ridge but were forced to turn back at 7,100 metres (23,300 ft) by a constant barrage of storms.
 A New Zealand team including Sir Edmund Hillary was also active in the spring, but did not get very high due to injury and illness.
-In the fall of 1954, a French reconnaissance expedition made the first ascents of the subsidiary summits Kangchungtse (October 22: Jean Franco, Lionel Terray, sirdar Gyalzen Norbu Sherpa and Pa Norbu) and Chomo Lonzo (October 30?: Jean Couzy and Terray).[4]
+In the fall of 1954, a French reconnaissance expedition made the first ascents of the subsidiary summits Kangchungtse (October 22: Jean Franco, Lionel Terray, sirdar Gyalzen Norbu Sherpa and Pa Norbu) and Chomo Lonzo (likely on October 30: Jean Couzy and Terray).[4]

 First ascent